 What percentage of claims will be in the indeterminate category?

 Can we provide additional help in the indeterminate category?

-b) Indeterminate, but probably related to date of injury (DOI)So that when completed less than 5 percent of our initial reports will be completely indeterminate.
+- b) Indeterminate, but probably related to date of injury (DOI).
+When completed, less than 5 percent of initial reports will be completely indeterminate.